-The SAS Intelligence Architecture provides Web and desktop products that offer numerous reporting environment configurations that enable you to address different skill levels and usage patterns.
-Whether your organization requires reports with interactive queries, delivery of content via a Web-based portal, or publish-and-subscribe channel distribution, the SAS Intelligence Architecture can be tailored to meet your organization's reporting needs.
-The following list describes the products that can be involved in the creation and viewing of reports:
+The SAS Intelligence Platform provides Web and desktop products that offer reporting environment configurations that enable you to address different skill levels and usage patterns.
+Whether your organization requires reports with interactive queries, delivery of content via a Web-based portal, or publish-and-subscribe channel distribution, the SAS Intelligence Platform can be tailored to meet your organization's reporting needs.
+The following list describes the applications that can be involved in the creation and viewing of reports:

 SAS Information Map Studio enables information architects to create and manage information maps.
-For more information about information maps, see "Managing Information Maps" on page 272 or the SAS Information Map Studio Help.
+For more information about information maps, see "Managing Information Maps" on page 308 or the SAS Information Map Studio Help.
 SAS Web Report Studio enables information providers to build reports from information maps using a simple Web-based tool.
 Information consumers can then view and interact with the reports.
 For more information about SAS Web Report Studio, see the SAS Web Report Studio Help.
 SAS Web Report Viewer a report viewer without the report-building functionality of SAS Web Report Studio.

-SAS Information Delivery Portal enables report writers to share reports and information securely, and enables report consumers to view reports, access business documents, and launch Web-based applications.
-For more information about the SAS Information Delivery Portal, see "Delivering Reports" on page 302 or the SAS Integration Technologies Library, available at support.sas.com/rnd/itech/ library/ .
-Business Report Manager enables information architects to define locations from and to which SAS applications can store and access report content such as report definitions and output from stored processes.
-SAS Enterprise Guide creates stored processes for use in reports and maps.
-SAS Add-In for Microsoft Office enables you to execute stored processes and embed the results in your Microsoft Word and Microsoft Excel documents and spreadsheets.
+enables report writers to share reports and information securely, documents, and launch Web-based applications.
+For more information about the SAS Information Delivery Portal, see "Delivering Reports" on page 338 or the SAS Integration Technologies Library, available at support.sas.com/rnd/itech/ library/. enables information architects to define locations from and to which SAS applications can store and access report content such as report definitions and output from stored processes. creates stored processes for use in reports and maps. enables you to execute stored processes and embed the results in your Microsoft Word and Microsoft Excel documents and spreadsheets.
 Within Microsoft Excel, the add-in also enables you to access, view, and analyze data sources available from your SAS server.